Truly a very impressive group of professionals. I will never hesitate to refer people here! - Janet

 For over 45 years, physical rehabilitation has been our specialty.
 As a 116-bed, fully accredited, private, not-for-profit, physical rehabilitation hospital, we offer a wide range of rehabilitation services and programs on both an inpatient and outpatient basis.
 Therapies include physical and occupational therapy, speech therapy, therapeutic recreation, and social and psychological services.
 We also offer Brain Injury Rehabilitation, Dysphagia Therapy, Driver and Vestibular Rehabilitation, Wheelchair Seating Clinic and Prosthetics and Orthotics.
 The center has a state-of-the-art Outpatient Therapy Department, which includes private examination and treatment rooms, lounge and splinting area, a spacious gym and on-site apartment for Activities of Daily Living.
 Patients and their families benefit from a team approach to rehabilitation which helps the patient attain positive outcomes and maximizes his or her independence.

-Did you know that physical therapists with specialized training in the evaluation and treatment of such problems are able to address dizziness and balance impairments?
-The Vestibular Rehabilitation and Balance Program at St. Lawrence Rehabilitation’s Outpatient Department can help to eliminate or significantly reduce dizziness and instability, including treatment with repositioning maneuvers for Benign Paroxysmal Positional Vertigo (BPPV).
+The Vestibular Rehabilitation, Balance and Concussion Program at St. Lawrence Rehabilitation’s Outpatient Department can help to eliminate or significantly reduce dizziness and instability, including treatment with repositioning maneuvers for Benign Paroxysmal Positional Vertigo (BPPV).

-The first step is to talk to your doctor about your symptoms of dizziness or balance problems and request a prescription for physical therapy.
-Once you have obtained a prescription for physical therapy, you can speak with an outpatient coordinator at St. Lawrence’s Outpatient Health Center at (609)896-2515 to schedule an appointment.
-If you have questions about the vestibular and balance program you may contact the program director at (609)896-9500 ext.
-2383.
+You can speak with an outpatient coordinator at St. Lawrence’s Outpatient Therapy Dept. at (609)896-2515 to schedule an appointment.
+If you have clinical questions about program you may contact the program director, Lisa Luskin at (609)896-9500 ext.
+2383 or Lluskin@SLRC.org

 Did you know?